 The stove will not operate during a power outage.
-If an outage does occur, check the stove for smoke spillage and open a window if any smoke spills into the room.
+If an outage does occur, keep the stove door closed, and open a window if any smoke spills into the room.
+Adequate vertical vent pipe on the exhaust will prevent smoke from entering the home.